 The Arctic century is upon us.
 A great jockeying for power and influence has erupted between nations in the high north.
 At stake is trillions of dollars in profit or loss, US security, geopolitical influence, and the fate of a fragile environment as well as the region's traditional people.
 As the ice melts and oil companies venture north, the polar regions are becoming the next Saudi Arabia, the next Panama Canal.

-To complete this non-fiction book, Reiss spent 3 years traveling to the US high north to tell this story through the eyes of two men, one an Inupiat Eskimo leader on Alaska's North Slope, the other the head of Shell Oil's Alaska Venture, which seeks to drill for oil offshore in 2012.
+To complete this non-fiction book, Reiss spent 3 years traveling to the US high north to tell this story through the eyes of two men, one an Inupiat Eskimo leader on Alaska's North Slope, the other the head of Shell Oil's Alaska Venture, which sought to drill for oil in Arctic seas.
 Their tale is set against the background of an undersea land rush in the Arctic, of Russian bombers appearing off Alaska's coasts recently, of rapid changes in ice that will effect millions of sea mammals and effect the day to day lives of every American, in their cities and towns and also in their pocketbooks.
+Russia lies only 30 miles from Alaska, the Bering Strait is becoming a new Panama Canal for world commerce, and military planners fear war in the 21st century may erupot over Arctic recourses.

-To get this story Reiss spent time with scientists, diplomats, military planners, Eskimo whale hunters and politicians at the highest levels of Washington.
-He traveled to remote villages and sailed on a US icebreaker.
-Shell hopes to drill off Alaska in 2012.
-The Mayor of the North Slope seeks to protect his people's 4,000 year old culture yet guarantee them income.
-The story begins as a fight and in the end the Eskimo and the Oil Man reflect the issues dividing every American community wrestling with the balance between energy use and environmental protection.
+To get this story Reiss spent time with scientists, diplomats, military planners, indigenous whale hunters and politicians at the highest levels of Washington.
+He traveled to remote villages and sailed on a US icebreaker for weeks.
+He reported back from a Norwegian war room under a mountain.
+He visited the northern most human settlement in the world.
+In the book, the the Mayor of the North Slope seeks to protect his people's 4,000 year old culture yet guarantee them income.
+The story begins as a fight and in the end surprises.
+The Eskimo and the Oil Man reflect issues dividing every American community wrestling with the balance between energy extraction and environmental protection.

 The Side Effect